 • Proof of at least two years of study [60 credits] at a U.S. college or university (or at a foreign college or university where English is the primary language and where English was the medium of instruction).
 These credits cannot include any courses in English as a Second Language (ESL).

 • Proof of professional licensure in New York State as an M.D., Dentist, Chiropractor, Physical Therapist, R.N., Nutritionist, Physician Assistant, Occupational Therapist, Pharmacist, Psychologist, Veterinarian, or Massage Therapist.
 Other health-care professionals may submit licensing credentials for review by the NYCTCM Admissions Office in order to support their claim of English proficiency.

-• ***Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) - Total Score - 80 and speaking score - 26; or International English Language Testing System (IELTS) Total Score - ELTS overall band score 6.5 (Academic Format) and IELTS spoken band score - 8.0 (effective January 1, 2020)
+• ***Test of English as a Foreign Language Internet-Based Test (TOEFL iBT) - Total Score - 80; or International English Language Testing System (IELTS) Total Score - IELTS overall band score 6.5 (Academic Format) (effective January 1, 2020)